EugeneTasks/docker-comfyui/README.md

 - **.env**: An environment file for variables used by Docker Compose.
 - **run.sh**: A convenience script for launching the application.
 - **ComfyUI_data/**: The most important directory.
 This is the folder on your host machine that serves as the permanent storage for all your ComfyUI data.
+- **filebrowser_data/**: Stores persistent data and configuration for the Filebrowser service (database and settings).

 ---